KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 #  The different views and features

 We will now explore the various features offered by Khiops Covisualization using a two dimensional example.
-Khiops covisualization allows to explore coclustering of more than 2 dimensions: these features are detailed in the section “5.
-Managing three dimensions or more”.
+Khiops covisualization allows to explore coclustering of more than 2 dimensions: these features are detailed in the section [`Managing three dimensions or more`](high-dimensions.md).

 ##  Hierarchy